AppThreat/atom/README.md

 - JavaScript
 - Flow
 - TypeScript
+- JavaScript frameworks: Vue (`.vue`) and Svelte / SvelteKit (`.svelte`) single-file components.
+Svelte templates are modelled as JSX-equivalent structure with exact source offsets; `<style>` blocks and HTML comments are not analysed.
 - Python (Supports 3.x to 3.14)
 - PHP (Requires PHP >= 7.4.
 Supports PHP 7.0 to 8.5 with limited support for PHP 5.x)
 - Ruby (Requires a Ruby runtime with the `rbastgen` generator; the grammar is chosen by